csvprobotica/Team-Rizitos_2025/v-photos/README.md

 Vehicle's photos
 ====

-This directory contains photographs from all angles of the robot.
+This folder contains images of Rizitos, our robot, captured from various angles.
+Where it can be seen the various components that it has.

 ## Front
 <div style="text-align: center;">
   <img src="https://github.com/csvprobotica/RoboGenius/blob/main/v-photos/v2/Front.jpg" alt="Texto alternativo" width="400"/>